Postpartum Depression. Two words that changed my life forever.

 It’s hard for me to even know where to begin with this subject.
 It was the darkest, scariest and loneliest time of my life.
 It probably will be the hardest blog post I’ll ever write.
 I’m having to go back to some of those moments and open doors I didn’t want to ever have to open again.
 The reason I am willing to go there, to the scariest moment of my life, is because I don’t want anyone else to have to go through what I went through.

-I had only heard of the word postpartum a few times but really didn’t have any idea of the magnitude of what this could mean.
+I had only heard of the words postpartum depression a few times and really didn’t have any idea of the magnitude of what this could mean.

 December 19th, 2012 at 4:01 p.m. my first baby girl, Mikayla, was born.
 Happiness and excitement consumed me.
 Holding this little ray of sunshine, this little innocent being is almost indescribable.
 And yes it’s true your world has been changed forever.
 This little being is solely reliant on you.
 They are completely helpless.

 The first few hours everything went pretty much okay.

 She was eating well and sleeping good but then she started getting super fussy and nothing seemed to work.
 At this point I think my anxiety began.
 I’m her mom… how come I can’t calm her down?
 What’s wrong with me?
 What am I not doing right?
 The feelings of self-doubt and being unfit all came to mind.